Guardianship

 Depending on what the court orders, a guardian could be able to make financial, medical, and personal life decisions for a ward.
 It can help to ask a lawyer for recommendations about your unique situation.

-Guardianship of Children
+Legal Guardianship of Minors

 Under the law, a child’s biological or adoptive parents are generally granted the right to make legal, practical, medical, and financial decisions on behalf of their minor children.
 However, there are times when a parent’s death or termination of parental rights necessitate that a child be appointed a guardian.
 It is worth noting that a child’s parents generally must pass away, be deemed unfit, or voluntarily surrender their parental rights before a non-parent may be appointed as a guardian.
 The notable exception to this general rule involves temporary guardianship arrangements drawn up in the event that a parent cannot take care of a child (or make sound decisions on that child’s behalf) for a limited period of time.